Imperialism: Germany

-German expansion into Slavic lands begins in the 12th-13th-century (see Drang Nach Osten).
+German expansion into Slavic lands begins in the 12th–13th-century (see Drang Nach Osten).
 The concept of Drang Nach Osten was a core element of German nationalism and a major element of Nazi ideology.
 However, the German involvement in the seizure of overseas territories was negligible until the end of the 19th century.
 Prussia unified the other states into the second German Empire in 1871.
 Its Chancellor, Otto von Bismarck (1862–90), long opposed colonial acquisitions, arguing that the burden of obtaining, maintaining, and defending such possessions would outweigh any potential benefits.
 He felt that colonies did not pay for themselves, that the German bureaucratic system would not work well in the tropics and the diplomatic disputes over colonies would distract Germany from its central interest, Europe itself.

 However, public opinion and elite opinion in Germany demanded colonies for reasons of international prestige, so Bismarck was forced to oblige.
 In 1883–84 Germany began to build a colonial empire in Africa and the South Pacific.
 The establishment of the German colonial empire started with German New Guinea in 1884.
 Within 25 years, German South West Africa had committed the Herero and Namaqua genocide in modern-day Namibia, the first genocide of the 20th century.

-German colonies included the present territories of in Africa: Tanzania, Rwanda, Burundi, Namibia, Cameroon, Ghana and Togo; in Oceania: New Guinea, Solomon islands, Nauru, Marshall Islands, Mariana Islands, Caroline Islands and Samoa; and in Asia: Tsingtao, Chefoo and the Jiaozhou Bay.
-The Treaty of Versailles made them mandates temporarily operated by the Allied victors.
+German colonies included the present territories of in Africa: Tanzania, Rwanda, Burundi, Namibia, Cameroon, Ghana and Togo; in Oceania: New Guinea, Solomon Islands, Nauru, Marshall Islands, Mariana Islands, Caroline Islands and Samoa; and in Asia: Qingdao, Yantai and the Jiaozhou Bay.
+The Treaty of Versailles made them mandates under the control the Allied victors.

-Germany also lost part of the Eastern territories that became part of independent Poland as a result of the Treaty of Versailles in 1919.
-Finally, the Eastern territories captured in the Middle Ages were torn from Germany and became part of Poland and the USSR as a result of the territorial reorganization established by the Potsdam Conference of the great powers in 1945.
+Germany also lost the portions of its Eastern territories that had Polish majorities to independent Poland as a result of the Treaty of Versailles in 1919.
+The Eastern territories inhabited by a German majority since the Middle Ages were torn from Germany and became part of both Poland and the USSR as a result of the territorial reorganization established by the Potsdam Conference of the Allied powers in 1945.